mcneel/help-docs/_kr/flamingo/5/help/render-tab.md

 Set the resolution to 300 pixels per inch or 12 pixels per mm.
 This is quite a high resolution for rendering.
 This works well for smaller renderings, but for large poster or wall size renderings, the overall resolution can get very high with this setting.
 High resolutions can lead to long rendering times.

 #### 단위당 픽셀
 When Resolution control is set to Custom, use this control to set the resolution per selected unit.
-When a preset resolution is selected, this control displays the current resolution.
+When you select a preset resolution, this control displays the current resolution.

 ## 피사계 심도(DOF)
 {: #depthoffieldoption}